ching728/comp3810sef-group41/README.md

 - package.json: lists of dependencies, …

-- public (folder, if you have): what static files are included, … -css/style.css:
+- public (folder, if you have): what static files are included, … -css/style.css: Global styles for the app UI.
-  -images/: The photo of each pets
+  -images/: The photo of each pets.
-  -sounds/: feed, play, rest sounds, when the user on-click it
+  -sounds/: When the user clicks the corresponding button, it will play sounds of playing, eating, and resting.

 - views (folder, if you have): what EJS or UI files included, … -auth/
-   -login.ejs: Provided for user login
+   -login.ejs: Provided for user login.
-   -register.ejs: Provided for register login -partials/
+   -register.ejs: Provided for register login.
+  -partials/
    -footer.ejs:
    -haeder.ejs: